Welcome to the Open Research Unit

 Greetings POSE participants!

-We hope this spring is going well!
-In this announcement we wanted to share with you about what has been happening in the last couple weeks and what is coming up.
+We hope your spring is going well!
+In this announcement we’re sharing what has been happening in the last couple weeks and what is coming up.

 Open Access

-The Open Access unit will stay open for the remainder of the course.
-Please take some time and finish off the discussions and activities that you haven’t had a chance to do them yet.
+The Open Access unit will stay open for the remainder of the program.
+Please take some time and finish off the shared reflection, OA activities, and unit completion checklist if you haven’t yet.

 Open Research

-June 1st, we will start exploring Open Research.
+For the month of June, we will be exploring Open Research.
 This unit will examine issues related to transparency, reproducibility, open software, and open data.
+Open research can be a complex topic and we recommend giving yourself plenty of time to work through the unit.

-This month we have two events that will highlight open research tools and approaches:
+This month we have two events that will highlight open research approaches and practices:

 We look forward to continuing to explore open scholarship with you.
 See you online!